dcomtois/summarytools/README.md

 | **Sepal.Length** | 5.84 |    0.83 |
 |  **Sepal.Width** | 3.06 |    0.44 |

-See `?descr` for the list of all available statistics.
+See `?descr` for a list of all available statistics.
 Special values “all”, “fivenum”, and “common” are also valid for the `stats` argument.
 The default value is “all”.

-# <a id="dfsummary"></a>5.
-Data Frame Summaries with dfSummary()
+## <a id="dfsummary"></a>2.4 Data Frame Summaries with dfSummary()

 `dfSummary()` creates a summary table with statistics, frequencies and graphs for all the variables contained in a data frame.
 The information displayed is type-specific (character, factor, numeric, date) and also varies according to the number of distinct values.

-Other notable features for this function:
+### 2.4.1 Special Properties of dfSummary()

+This function

-  - Reports number of duplicate records in the heading section
+  - Reports the number of duplicate records in the heading section
-  - Detects UPC/EAN codes (barcode numbers)
+  - Detects UPC/EAN codes (barcode numbers) and doesn’t calculate irrelevant statistics for them
-  - Detects email addresses and produces counts for valid, invalid and duplicate entries
+  - Detects email addresses and reports counts of valid, invalid and duplicate entries

-To see the results in RStudio’s Viewer (or in the default Web browser if working in another IDE or from a terminal window), use the `view()`
+To see the results in RStudio’s Viewer (or in the default Web browser if working in another IDE or from a terminal window), we use the `view()`
 function:

 ``` r